-The Purpose of the Community Marriage Initiatives Fund is to encourage, promote, and support community-wide implementation of Marriage Ministries as a way to strengthen marriages and reduce county-wide divorce rates
+The Purpose of the Community Marriage Initiatives Fund is to improve child well-being by encouraging, promoting, and supporting community-wide implementation of Marriage Ministries and Programs as a way to strengthen marriages and families which, when done at scale. leads to the measurable result of reductions in county-wide divorce rates.

 GRANT OPPORTUNITIES

-The CMI Fund is pleased to announce its sixth round of grant opportunities – with an application due date of September 1, 2024.
-The purpose of this grant opportunity is to fund non-profit organizations who already have some track record of assisting churches implement marriage ministries, who want to expand that work, who want to replicate one specific model, and who have a goal to drive down their county’s divorce rate.
+Based upon the results of these four experiments – in Orange County CA, Fresno CA, Jacksonville FL and the initial results of the 7&7 Project - the CMI Fund, in partnership with the Marriage Initiative Network (MIN) and in alliance with the National Alliance for Relationship and Marriage Education (NARME), is pleased to release this Request For Proposals (RFP) for its sixth round of funding of up to $100,000 per organization across three years to further replication of this specific model in communities across the U.S. The purpose of this grant opportunity is to fund non-profit organizations who already have some track record of assisting churches implement marriage ministries, who want to expand that work, who want to replicate one specific model, and who have a goal to drive down their county’s divorce rate.
 This is a capacity-building grant, designed to equip, empower and position these organizations to be able to raise additional funding in the future once they have a critical mass of programs in their community.

 Eligible Applicants: Non-profit organizations within the United States

 Number and Timing of Grant Awards.
-Because different organizations will be at different stages of readiness to apply for and begin implementing these grant projects, the current plan is to award approximately ten of these grants in each of the years of 2022, 2023, and 2024 - for a total expected funding availability of up to $3 million across 30 organizations.
-The application deadlines for the two rounds of funding taking place in 2024 are:
+Because different organizations will be at different stages of readiness to apply for and begin implementing these grant projects, the plan from the Fund's inception has been to offer two rounds of grants in each of the years of 2022, 2023, and 2024 - for a total of six rounds across those three years.
+Five of those six funding rounds have been completed, with thirteen projects currently underway.
+The application deadline for the sixth round of funding is 11:59 pm ET on:

 Application Grant Period